[youtube id=”w-uOGdgHhFs” mode=”normal” align=”center” maxwidth=”500″]

 Lately, a lot of writers have come to me to validate (or discredit) a lot of nutritional information.
-Leading market publications have asked me to examine the claims against everything from fruit protein powder to just downright fruit.
+Leading market publications have asked me to examine claims against everything from fruit protein powder to just fruit.
 This is mostly because I am vocal about nutritional scare tactics and “research” used to ward off certain foods.
 My perspective is always one of logical and scientific objection, not fear and paranoia.
-While everyone has a bias on some level, I do try to find the balance and see all sides of things.
+While everyone has a bias on some level, I try to find the balance and see all sides of things.

 Did You Know?

 1. I don’t hate the Paleo diet, I just don’t agree with the technical term or religious dogma surrounding it.

 2. I believe in the use of low-carb diets.

 3. One of my good friends runs one of the best CrossFit gyms in the country.

 4. I regularly email one of the top nutrition professors in the country who happens to be a connoisseur of clean eating and loves his no grain-no fruit diet.

 5. I am a vegetarian and have been for a while now.

 6. I am a member of a pretty forward thinking environmental organization that pushes for changes in food distribution and laws.